kexin-yang/kexin-yang.github.io/_pages/cv.md

 Research Project
 ======
-* Automatic Structural Feedback for Student Essays
+* **Automatic Structural Feedback for Student Essays**
   * Funded by: Schimdt Family Foundation
   * Advisor: Dr. Carolyn Rose

-    This research, under the supervision of Dr. Carolyn RosÃ© from Language Technology Institute in Carnegie Mellon University, aims to make essay grading process more efficient using text-mining and deep learning technologies.
+    This research, under the supervision of Dr. Carolyn Rose from Language Technology Institute in Carnegie Mellon University, aims to make essay grading process more efficient using text-mining and deep learning technologies.
 This project is funded by Schmidt Family Foundation and is in collaboration with Turnitin, a language technology company.

     In the project, I applied Rhetorical Structure Theory (RST) in decomposing studentsâ essays to give structural feedback.
 Based on empirical experience, we developed two deliverables to benefit other researchers, including a flowchart and a guideline for RST annotation in the context of student essays.
 We are now working on parsing to scale up this work using neural networks.